smorenburg/drone-shuttles-blog/README.md

 the Ghost architecture doesn't support load-balanced clustering or multi-server setups.

 Whenever a new container image is created, the image is deployed using a rolling update mechanism.
 A second instance is created and will receive all traffic when healthy.
-The first instance is shut down and removed afterwords.
+The first instance is shut down and removed.

 The traffic is managed by a premium global HTTPS load balancer, including a managed SSL certificate using a (temporary) nip.io domain and a CDN to accommodate large volumes of traffic and low latency around the globe.